 Consider some of the following stats.
 Most of which can be found on the Migraine Research Foundation website.

-- Migraines affect about 12% of adults – Think about what that means.
-39 million adults in the US and nearly a billion around the world experience migraines.
-The odds are that either you get migraines, a family member gets migraines, or you at least know someone who has them (and maybe all three).
+Think about what that means.
+39 million adults in the US and nearly a billion around the world experience the neurological condition.
+The odds are that either you get them, a family member gets migraines, or you at least know someone who has them (and maybe all three).

-- Migraines are number 3 on the list of most common illnesses – Migraines affect just about every type of person.
-For example, while the number of women who get migraines outnumber men 3 to 1, before puberty, more boys than girls get migraines.
+Migraines affect just about every type of person.
+For example, while the number of women who have the disorder outnumber men 3 to 1, before puberty, more boys than girls get migraines.
 Migraines can start as early as age 18 months and affect about 10% of children.

-- Migraines impact school performance – About half of migraineurs say that they had their first attack by age 12.
-In fact, migraines may be related to infant colic.
-The real impact of migraines for young people is how they can affect a student’s ability to get an education.
-Kids who get migraines statistically miss twice as many school days as their peers.
+About half of migraineurs say that they had their first attack by age 12.
+In fact, they may be related to infant colic.
+The real impact of the condition for young people is how they can affect a student’s ability to get an education.
+Kid migraineurs statistically miss twice as many school days as their peers.

-- Migraines have a significant economic impact – Economic loss over migraines is estimated at $36 billon per year.
-In that figure is included losses that businesses suffer when paying for sick days as well as lost wages for workers who are not paid for missed work.
+Economic loss over migraines is about $36 billon per year.
+The figure includes losses that businesses suffer when paying for sick days as well as lost wages for workers who are not paid for missed work.
 It also includes the healthcare burden which makes up about $5 billion per year, $1 billion of which is spent on brain scans.

-- Migraines impact families – When a person is diagnosed with migraines, he or she has a 90% chance of having a fellow migraineur in the family.
-It seems like there is a genetic predisposition to getting migraines, although this is not considered a hereditary condition.
+When a person has the disorder, he or she has a 90% chance of having a fellow migraineur in the family.
+It seems like there is a genetic predisposition to getting migraines, although this is not a hereditary condition.
 However, if one parent is a migraineur, children have a 50% chance of being affected, and the risk rises to 75% if both parents get migraines.

 With all of these stats, you can imagine the work that is going into finding the best migraine treatments.
 Unfortunately, most of what is available to migraineurs right now still involves the treatment of symptoms along with experimental and risky surgical options.
 What if you want help that is safer and natural?
 We would like to introduce you to upper cervical chiropractic care.